 But then later in development you have some deeply nested subdirectory that has a file needed.tmp that you really need to get into Git.

-Bad news, though, since *.tmp is ignored at the root level across all subdirectories in the project!
+Bad news, though, since *.tmp is ignored at the root level across all subdirectories in the repo!
 Can we fix it?

 Yes!
 You can add a new .gitignore to the subdirectory with needed.tmp in it, with these contents: